openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * how pushed authorization requests can be used to protect the authorization request payload and when the requests become large, and
 * an optional dynamic credential presentation request that may be used by the Issuer to dynamically request additional credentials after receiving an Authorization Request (see also (#present_input_credentials)).

-### Credential Authorization Request
+### Credential Authorization Request {#credential-request}

-A credential authorization request builds upon the OpenID Connect Authentication request defined in section 3.1.2.1 of OpenID Connect core, which request that the End-User be authenticated by the Authorization Server but also granted access to the credential endpoint as defined in (##credential-endpoint).
+A credential authorization request builds upon the OpenID Connect Authentication request defined in section 3.1.2.1 of OpenID Connect core, which request that the End-User be authenticated by the Authorization Server but also granted access to the credential endpoint as defined in (#credential-endpoint).

-There are two possible ways to make a credential authorization request, one makes use of the claims request parameter as defined by section 5.5 of [@!OpenID.Core] with a new top level element called `credential`.
+There are two possible ways to make a credential authorization request, one makes use of the claims request parameter as defined by section 5.5 of [@!OpenID.Core] with a new top level element called `credentials`.
 The other is through the use of scopes as defined in (#credential-request-using-type-specific-scope).

 A non-normative example of a credential authorization request using the claims request object syntax.